Algorithm Design: A Fairness-Accuracy Frontier: Input Design

+We conclude by returning to our example in Section \ref{sec:SimpleExample}, and illustrating how our previous observations change when group identity is available as a covariate.

-In contrast, Panel (b) of Figure \ref{fig:example} demonstrates the comparison between the fairness-accuracy frontiers $\mathcal{F}^{*}_{X,G}$ and $\mathcal{F}^{*}_{X,G,X'}$.
-Here we see that the Egalitarian designer is able to achieve the superior outcome $(0.4,0.4)$ by choosing an appropriate garbling of $(X,G,X')$.
-Thus while making information about $X'$ available to the agent is strictly harmful for the designer when group identity is not available, this ceases to be true once the designer can condition the garbling of $X'$ on $G$. \end{example}
+Panel (a) reproduces the previous Figure \ref{fig:example} (which compares the frontiers $\mathcal{F}^*_{X}$ and $\mathcal{F}^*_{X,X'}$), while Panel (b) compares the fairness-accuracy frontiers $\mathcal{F}^{*}_{X,G}$ and $\mathcal{F}^{*}_{X,G,X'}$.
+Without access to group identity, we argued that the Egalitarian designer preferred to ban the covariate $X'$.
+With access to group identity, we see that the Egalitarian designer is able to achieve the superior outcome $(0.4,0.4)$ by garbling $(X,G,X')$.
+Thus while making information about $X'$ available to the agent is strictly harmful for the designer when group identity is not available, this ceases to be true once the designer can garble $X'$ in different ways depending on $G$.